profsmith89/ctps/_sources/chap13.md

 ## Concurrency

 Did you notice that there are two instances of the Python interpreter running in {numref}`Figure %s<c13_fig1_ref>`?
-There's the one that runs `python32.py` and the one that script launches to run `broken.py` (or whatever is the input parameter to `python32.py`).
+There's the one that runs `python32.py` and the one that this script launches to run `broken.py` (or whatever is the input parameter to `python32.py`).
 This might remind you of the way we ran the client and server scripts in Chapter 5.
 Both involve the use of multiple processes, but in this case, we're running two instances of the same program (i.e., the Python interpreter) on different inputs (i.e., the scripts we want interpreted).

 The emphasis in our networking discussion was in *the communication between two processes*.
-In this chapter's problem, we're still interested in two processes communicating, but we're using a different mechanism (i.e., pipes rather than the network). `python32.py` also launches the second script and controls how it interacts with the rest of our computer system.
+In this chapter's problem, we're still interested in two processes communicating, but we're using a different mechanism (i.e., pipes rather than the network).
 Both examples illustrate the concept of *concurrency* and some of its fascinating aspects.

 We've spent a lot of time in this chapter talking about the shell, and there's a concurrency tie to it too.
 When you ask the shell to run a program by typing a command at the shell prompt, it does something very much like we just did in launching a subprocess in `python32.py`.
 Not only do you now know more shell commands, but you also understand a bit about how it works!